 No one will be permitted near the stage to take photos during the ceremony.
 Guests may take photographs from their seats.
 There will be two large screens on each side of the stage that will allow guests to capture larger images of you crossing the stage.

 Photo order information was provided at the April Commencement Fair and information is also available on their website.

 Students will follow the faculty out of the arena.
 The Student Marshal will direct you by row to stand, leave your row and leave the arena in a double line.
 Undergraduates and graduate students will form two lines and march out side-by-side.

-PhD graduates will receive their diplomas on stage during the ceremony.
-All other graduates who have completed all academic requirements and have no outstanding financial University obligations will have diplomas available for pickup during the month of June.
-If you need to make other arrangements to pick up your diploma or update your contact information, please contact the Registrar’s Office at firstname.lastname@example.org or 410-532-5327.
+All graduating students who have completed all academic requirements and have no outstanding financial University obligations will have diplomas available for pickup during the month of June.
+If you need to make other arrangements to pick up your diploma or update your contact information, please contact the Registrar’s Office at email@example.com or 410-532-5327.